Émigré, an oratorio in two acts

 Zigman believes tango is one of music’s most colorful and emotional forms, making the idea of a tango‐based concerto for piano and orchestra both intriguing and compelling.
 Zigman points out that the tango expresses feelings of “pain, beauty, and love, yet it is also a dance that must reflect these emotions.
 It’s a very introspective art form.”
 In his three‐movement concerto, Zigman pays homage to tango’s unique essence, referencing its characteristic rhythms and harmonies while drawing on its rich sensuality and color.
 The piano is a powerful protagonist throughout the piece, while the orchestra echoes the various thematic structure—soloist and ensemble joining together in a powerful symbiosis.
 In Zigman’s own words: “Music transcends all barriers.
 In a world full of chaos and turmoil, music has the power to bind humanity, creating a bridge between all of us and reminding us that we are all one people.
 I am honored and grateful that this work is being performed by the world-renowned San Francisco Symphony under the baton of the highly-acclaimed Fabien Gabel and one of the most incredible pianists of our time, the amazing Jean-Yves Thibaudet.”

-ORCHESTRAL WORKS BY AARON ZIGMAN
+Additional ORCHESTRAL WORKS BY AARON ZIGMAN